Isaac Noah Mannheimer: Biography

+Mannheimer was active in trying to improve and recognizing the political status of Jews in Austria.
+In 1826, he began the practice of recording the births, marriages, and deaths of the Viennese Jewish community; in 1831, he was formally commissioned by the government to maintain these in a central registry.
+In 1842, he was instrumental in the defeat of a proposal to establish quotas for Jews admitted to the medical school.
+He was also responsible for the abolition of the Oath More Judaico, an antisemitic, deliberately humiliating "oath" Jews were forced to recite to be accepted as witnesses in court.

 Mannheimer's success was due in great measure to his oratorical gifts.
 His sermons were, for their time, models (Geiger, Einleitung in das Studium der Jüdischen Theologie, in Nachgelassene Schriften, ii.
 31).
 His German translation of the prayerbook and of the fast-day prayers, and his arrangement of the fast-day liturgy, are of permanent importance for the ritual, the conservative spirit in which this work was undertaken leading to its adoption by many communities.

-In 1848 Mannheimer was returned by Brody to the Austrian Reichstag, where he delivered two memorable speeches, one on the Jewish tax (5 October 1848) and the other on the abolition of capital punishment (29 January 1849).
+In 1848 Mannheimer was elected Brody to the Austrian Reichsrat, where he delivered two memorable speeches, one on the Jewish tax (5 October 1848) and the other on the abolition of capital punishment (29 January 1849).
+By 1850, Mannheimer was the official "preacher" of the entire city of Vienna.
 On his seventieth birthday the city of Vienna conferred honorary citizenship upon him.
 He devoted the gifts bestowed by the community upon him on that occasion to a foundation for the aid of rabbis, preachers, and teachers, which still bears his name.

 In 1863, Mannheimer, along with Lazar Horowitz, defended Heinrich Graetz, in Viennese court when Graetz was accused of heresy for an article published by Leopold Kompert in a local journal.
 Graetz had written that the chapters in Isaiah referring to the Messiah were meant to be interpreted non-literally, and that they referred to a national Messiah instead of a personal one.
 Isaac Hirsch Weiss published a pamphlet entitled Neẓaḥ Yisrael in support of the testimony.
 See Heinrich Graetz #The Kompert Affair.

+Religious views

+Mannheimer initially followed Reform Judaism but became more conservative in practice over time.
+Although he supported the beautification of services, he disagreed with certain Reform practices, such as including the organ to accompany the service; his meshing of both modern and traditional elements of Judaism, such as Hebrew services, circumcision, and prayers for the restoration of Zion, averted a major schism among Austrian Jews between the Reform and Orthodox factions.
+Along with the hazzan Salomon Sulzer, Mannheimer formed what was known as the Vienna Rite.

+Mannheimer was the first Jewish leader in Vienna to introduce a coming-of-age ceremony (confirmation) for girls, prior to the advent of a bat mitzvah.